-With the review that appears just below this one, Gillian Pollack has kindly illustrated for the reader where the genesis for this collection sprang from.
-From 2007 onwards editor Craig Bezant has sorted through his kaleidoscopic tree of stories to bring us the best Eclecticism E-Zine has to offer in a broad and wide ranging print edition - the first from his newly hatched small press Dark Prints Press.
+In the previous review, Gillian Pollack kindly illustrated for the reader where the genesis for this collection sprang from.
+From 2007 onward, editor Craig Bezant sorted through his kaleidoscopic tree of stories to bring us the best Eclecticism E-Zine has to offer in a broad and wide ranging print edition - the first from his newly hatched small press Dark Prints Press.
 Featuring a cover illustration of finely stacked antique books, this nostalgic approach reflects the new metamorphosis from computer to paper.
 A kind of reverse de-evolution that will please an all-new readership of Craig’s dark little e-zine.

 The collection is composed of three parts: Dark Little Oddities, Fantastical Twists, and Obligatory Dramas.

 We kick off with Iron Efficient by Simon James - a worthy opener and one of the standouts in the collection.
 At its centre a small domestic revenge tale, the author uses a familiar setting and objects to highlight the need for change in an abused woman’s life: one of those guilty pleasures where the antagonist gets his just desserts.
 Simon also has another highlight here with Pieces – an absolutely confusing mishmash of story but it can be read for the highbrow prose alone.
 In what is one of the only forays into science fiction territory author Joseph D’Lacy contributes Drone … a beautifully rendered post-apocalyptic landscape of primitive human transmutation but in a magical and revolutionary setting.